VirtusLab/git-machete/blogs/git-machete-2/blog.md

 Also, if the tree structure has been changed in the meantime (so that e.g. `develop` became a child of `call-ws` instead of the inverse), `discover` can't be expected to exactly guess the changed structure.
 The inference is based on git reflogs and doesn't know anything about the current or previous state of the `.git/machete` file.

-At this point one can ask a question: why then is the definition file even needed since the upstreams could be always inferred on the fly?
+At this point one can ask a question: why then is the branch layout file even needed since the upstreams could be always inferred on the fly?
 The argument against such an approach is that it wouldn't be desirable if everything in the tool happened automagically/behind the scenes.
 The developer should keep a sensible amount of control while still being provided with some hints when they're in doubt.
 It seems much more reasonable than the inverse &mdash; inferring everything that's possible and only asking the human when the tool is in doubt.